open-component-model/MPAS/docs/concepts/external-secrets.md

             operator: exists
 ```

-That last `namespaceSelector` bit enabled the secrets to be automatically created in EVERY new namespace that our
+That last `namespaceSelector` bit enables the secrets to be automatically created in EVERY new namespace that the
 project controller creates.
 The project controller creates namespaces that have this annotation on them with the value
-that is the name of the `Project` object created in the cluster.
+that is the name of the `Project` resource created in the cluster.
 Here, we only care that the annotation `exists`.

 #### ClusterExternalSecret

-Once the store exists, we will need to create `ClusterExternalSecret` objects.
-One for each secret we need in the
+Once the store exists, we will need to create `ClusterExternalSecret` objects, one for each secret in the cluster is required.
-cluster.
 For example, consider a pull secret for components and images.
 We need that secret to exist in the `ocm-system`
 namespace, the `mpas-system` namespace and every new namespace that the project controller might create.

 The `ClusterExternalSecret` object's job is to create `Secret`s in each namespace that it is watching.